-2. MATHEMATICS.
+2. Mathematics.

-- a.
+a.
 Arithmetic.
 The examination will cover the whole subject, more emphasis being placed on methods and processes, however, than on problems.
 Enough problems will be given to show the candidate's familiarity with Arithmetic methods.
-Time, one hour. - b.
+Time, one hour.

+b.
 Algebra to Quadratics.
-Time, one hour. - c.
+Time, one hour.

+c.
 Plane Geometry, first three books.
 Time, one hour.

-3. LATIN.
+3. Latin.

 a.
 Latin Grammar.
 As much will be covered in this examination as is contained in Collar and Daniell's b.
 Cæsar, Books, I, II, III.
-Cicero, first three orations.
-Virgil, First two books.